giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs-csi-driver/index.md

 The advantages of using EFS over EBS are:

-- EFS data can be accessed from all Availability Zones in the same region while EBS is tied to a single Availability Zone.
+- EFS data can be accessed from all availability zones in the same region while EBS is tied to a single availability zone.
-- EFS has the capability to mount the same Persistent Volume to multiple pods at the same time using the ReadWriteMany [access mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes).
+- EFS has the capability to mount the same persistent volume to multiple pods at the same time using the ReadWriteMany [access mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes).
 - EFS will not hit the [AWS Instance Volume Limit](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/volume_limits.html) as it is a software mount and will avoid the [Impaired EBS](/guides/aws-impaired-volumes/) issue.
 - EFS mount times are better than EBS.
 - EFS provides [encryption in transit](https://aws.amazon.com/blogs/aws/new-encryption-of-data-in-transit-for-amazon-efs/) support using TLS and it's enabled by default.

 If you need to use EFS to provision volumes, be advised:

-- All Kubernetes Persistent Volumes will be stored in the same EFS instance.
+- All Kubernetes persistent volumes will be stored in the same EFS instance.
 You can deploy multiple provisioners per cluster, each having its own storage-class and EFS instance.
 - [EFS throughput](https://docs.aws.amazon.com/efs/latest/ug/performance.html) need to be set up accordingly in order to not have performance issues.
 We only recommend Provisioned Throughput, and if you need high performance you will need EBS.
 - EFS backups are done with [AWS Backup](https://aws.amazon.com/backup/) and it does not have the snapshot feature of EBS.
 - You cannot limit the amount of data stored in an EFS volume.
 The requested value in Kubernetes is ignored.
-- EFS mount targets are limited to 1 subnet per Availability Zone.
+- EFS mount targets are limited to 1 subnet per availability zone.
 Each NodePool will create a different subnet per AZ, plan accordingly.

 ## Provision an EFS instance on AWS